 - Blood in the urine that can be seen with the naked eye always requires evaluation for possible cancers.

-“Our kidneys are made up of nearly one million nephrons that help the kidneys to filter out waste,” said JRMC Urologist, Dr. Raymond Bates.
+“Our kidneys are made up of nearly one million nephrons that help the kidneys to filter out waste,” said JRMC Urologist, Dr. Robert J. Bates.
 “It is important to keep our kidneys healthy as they regulate blood pressure, make red blood cells and much more.”

 To keep your kidneys healthy, try: